Mimi Wong: Burial

 After her execution, Wong was buried side by side with Sim in an unspecified cemetery.
 Her daughter, then four years old, placed flowers on her grave, with a note that contained a message, "To my beloved mother."
 The couple's two sons were being taken care of by social welfare organizations, while Sim's mother was cared for in an elderly resident's home, where she lived out her life.

 Significance

 In the aftermath of the case, both Mimi Wong and Sim Woh Kum were the first couple to be sentenced to death and executed in Singapore since its independence.
 Simultaneously, Wong was also the first woman to be executed in Singapore since its independence from both British colonial rule and Malaysia.
 Her case gained notoriety since its occurrence, and it was considered to be one of the most shocking murder cases which Singapore had faced in its years as an independent nation.

+Prior to Wong's execution, there was only one woman who was judicially hanged in Singapore a century ago.
+Lim Ah Tek, along with her paramour Choa Chwee, were convicted of murdering Lim's husband and sentenced to death, and they were hanged on 22 December 1880, 93 years before Wong's execution.